starinje/musings/_posts/2023-9-7-a-few-thoughts.md

 ---
 layout: post
-title: A Few Thoughts on Engineering and Leadership
+title: A Few Thoughts on Engineering, Startups, and Leadership
 ---

 Just a handful of takeaways that I jotted down recently after a bit of reflection on 12 years of engineering both as an individual contributor as well as an engineering manager.